5 Symptoms of a Bad Brake Master Cylinder and Replacement Cost

 When you step on the brake pedal in a vehicle to slow it down, its braking system uses a brake master cylinder to convert the pressure you place on the pedal into hydraulic pressure.
 The conversion of the pressure takes place because the brake master cylinder transfers brake fluid to the braking circuit as you step on the brake pedal.
 The brake master cylinder will do this no matter if your vehicle is using disc brakes or drum brakes.
 There is no way any braking system could exist without a brake master cylinder.

-The Top 5 Symptoms of a Bad Brake Master Cylinder
+5 Symptoms of a Bad Brake Master Cylinder

 Once the brake master cylinder starts to go bad, there will be certain noticeable symptoms that will arise.
 Below are the top 5 symptoms of a bad brake master cylinder that you will surely notice.